Up to 30 days

 If you want to start your biking holiday with an Ebike in Pamplona or Saint Jean Pied de Port, click here.
-Or do you want to cycle to or Finisterre-Muxía, let us know.
+Or do you want to cycle to or Finisterre-Muxía, let us know?
 We are happy to arrange it for you!

 After arriving at your hotel, you can rest or take a walk through the beautiful city of León.
 A city where you can enjoy the famous tapas, the cathedral, the basilica of San Isidoro and the Parador de San Marcos.
 The perfect way to start your pilgrimage on the Camino de Santiago.

-After a good night’s sleep and a good breakfast, pick up your Ebike (it is located near the hotel).
+After a good night’s sleep and a good breakfast, your Camino de Santiago by Ebike starts.
+Pick up your Ebike (it is located near the hotel).
 However, don’t forget to leave your luggage at the hotel and only take what you need along the way.
-You are ready: your camino with an Ebike is about to start!
+You are ready: your Camino de Santiago by Ebike is about to start!
 You follow the yellow arrows that mark the route of the Camino de Santiago.

 You leave León by the beautiful Roman bridge at the Parador Hostal de San Marcos.
 The most beautiful place of this stage is the Roman bridge over the river Rio Orbigo in Hospital de Órbigo.
-In the Cathedral of Santiago, the statue of the apostle wears a necklace from a knight dueling several knights on this bridge.
+In the Cathedral of Santiago, the statue of the apostle wears a necklace from a knight duelling several knights on this bridge.
 As a thank you for his victories, he gave the cathedral his necklace.

-The first climb awaits you a few kilometers after Astorga.
-The landscape changes and today you bike through the green foothills of the Cantabrian Mountains.
-Along the way you will pass through several beautiful and charming towns, such as Castillo de los Polvazares.
+The first climb during your Camino de Santiago by Ebike awaits you a few kilometres after Astorga.
+The landscape changes and today your bike through the green foothills of the Cantabrian Mountains.
+Along the way, you will pass through several beautiful and charming towns, such as Castillo de los Polvazares.
 More than worth to have a coffee break.
 After passing Rabanal del Camino, the route climbs up to Mount Irago.
 At the top, the famous Cruz de Ferro awaits you.
 With a beautiful view.
 At Cruz de Ferro, many pilgrims have left behind a stone they brought back from home.
-As a symbol for their worries.
+As a symbol of their worries.

-The camino with an Ebike will brinf you from Molinaseca to Vega de Valcarce today.
-The camino Santiago takes you further through the mountain-surrounded valley of the Bierzo.
-After about 10 kilometers you will reach Ponferrada.
-A city with in the center a famous Templar castle from the 12th century (“Castillo de los Templarios”).
-Via a network of small rural roads you bike through a field landscape that is intensively used for fruit and vegetable cultivation.
+The Camino de Santiago by Ebike will bring you from Molinaseca to Vega de Valcarce today.
+The Camino Santiago takes you further through the mountain-surrounded valley of the Bierzo.
+After about 10 kilometres you will reach Ponferrada.
+A city within the centre a famous Templar castle from the 12th century (“Castillo de los Templarios”).
+Via a network of small rural roads, you bike through a field landscape that is intensively used for fruit and vegetable cultivation.
 Excellent wine is growing here.
-Thanks to the favorable micro-climate of the Bierzo.
+Thanks to the favourable micro-climate of the Bierzo.

 The perfect place for lunch today is Villafranca del Bierzo.
 It is also known as the “other” or “small” Santiago.
 A beautiful village in the middle of the Bierzo with a church from the twelfth century.
-After Villafranca you will have to climb again to the highest point of the camino Frances: O’Cebreiro.
-A beautiful accommodation in the small mountain village of Vega de Valcarce is your final destination for today.
+After Villafranca, you will have to climb again to the highest point of the Camino Frances: O’Cebreiro.
+Beautiful accommodation in the small mountain village of Vega de Valcarce is your final destination of the Camino de Santiago by Ebike for today.
 Here you can relax and prepare for the last tough climb that is on the program tomorrow.

 Sarria, an important stopover for pilgrims on their way to Santiago de Compostela for centuries, is also the end of this stage.
 Sarria is a town of approximately 13,000 inhabitants and is the last place on which pilgrims on foot can start to travel the minimum distance of 100 km to receive the Certificate of the Camino.
 Many pilgrims start their pilgrimage here.
 And that means a lot of energy in the town!

-The camino de Santiago by ebike brings you to Palas de Rei.
+The Camino de Santiago by Ebike brings you to Palas de Rei.
 Time to explore Galicia further.
 It is one of the most beautiful regions in Spain.
 Both in terms of nature and tradition.
-During your camino with an Ebike, the pilgrimage route is perhaps the most beautiful today.
+During your Camino with an Ebike, the pilgrimage route is perhaps the most beautiful today.
 The road flattens out, but is still hilly.
 Now that the end is near, optimism is increasingly gaining.
 The path runs along quiet country roads across the Galician countryside to Palas de Rei.
 You will be surrounded by the authentic Spanish countryside.
 The green fields, fertile orchards and simple buildings and stone hamlets.

-Today you will bike past small typical Galician villages and shady chestnut forests.
+Today during your Camino de Santiago by Ebike you will bike past small typical Galician villages and shady chestnut forests.
 You follow a network of quiet rural roads to the village of Barbedelo, where you can admire the beautiful Romanesque church.
 You reach Portomarin via the bridge over the Rio Minho.
 With the impressive Romanesque Templar church.
 You will eventually arrive at your final destination over country roads and forest paths through the rolling countryside.
 Palas de Rei.
 A town along the Camino Santiago with many faces.
 A modern city planning with historical buildings, for example.

-Today is the day on your camino de Santiago by Ebike.
+Today is the day on your Camino de Santiago by Ebike.
 You will arrive in Santiago de Compostela.
-The end of your pilgrimage, your camino de Santiago by Ebike.
+The end of your pilgrimage, your Camino de Santiago by Ebike.
 But to get there we first have to bike a distance of 69 km.
 Now that the end of the Camino is almost there, the atmosphere is cheerful.
 Pilgrims feel relief and joy because they have almost reached their goal.

 You pass the lovely village of Leboreiro.
 With its beautiful Romanesque church.
 And Melide.
-World famous in Galicia for its ‘pulpo’.
+World-famous in Galicia for its ‘pulpo’.
 Along the way you can enjoy the green landscapes full of grazing cows, stone walls and small Romanesque churches.
 Tall eucalyptus trees along the path provide shade.
-The Camino de Santiago crosses several small rivers and by a forest path you reach the medieval village of Ribadiso.
-Via a quiet country road you bike to Rua o Pino, traditionally the final resting place on the Camino Frances.
+The Camino de Santiago crosses several small rivers and by a forest path, you reach the medieval village of Ribadiso.
+Via a quiet country road, you bike to Rua o Pino, traditionally the final resting place on the Camino Frances.

 Do you want to know more about the range of WAW.travel.
 Then click here.